cerkvenihaxel/pokedex_be/README.md

 ## Usage

 1. Start the server: `npm start`
-2. Open your browser and visit: `http://localhost:2229`
+2. For API documentation open your browser and visit: `http://localhost:2229/api-docs`

 ## Contributing